lucabarbieri/archive/claudiapnf/making visible/ricerca.md

       +    silence definition: a period without any sound; complete quiet:

            A loud crash of thunder broke the silence of the night.
            Silence reigned (= there was complete silence) in the church.

+           Il silenzio é qualcosa di invisibile?
+Può essere percepito se non attraverso l'udito?
+Quali significati porta con sè?
+Significa necessariamente assenza o può avere altri significati?